 Students must complete 6 hours of mathematics (MAC 1105, 1114, 1140, 2233, 2311, 2312, 2313, MAP 2302, MAS 2103, MGF 1106, 1107, STA 2023) to graduate.
 Students must achieve a grade of "C" or above in courses applied toward this area requirement.
 The two courses will satisfy the State of Florida Gordon Rule requirement in mathematics.
 This area is required of all students and must be completed before the student may participate in the graduation exercises.
-No student may take a lower level mathematics course after satisfactorily passing a more advanced course without the specific approval of the Dean.
-(See Education Department for specific required courses for education majors.)
+No student may take a lower level mathematics course after satisfactorily passing a more advanced course without the specific approval of the Academic Dean.
+(See bachelor degree sections for specific required courses for education majors.)